-- About the Calvert’s landing craft: LCPs, LCVPs, LCMs, and more.
+- The Calvert’s landing craft: LCPs, LCVPs, LCMs, and more.

 - The Calvert was a Crescent City class ship, built by the Delta Line originally for the purposes of cargo and passenger service to South America.
 The Calvert was one of four Crescent City class ships built and all four were acquired by the Navy for service during WWII.

-Schematics of the USS Calvert - Source: John Cole, Calversion newsletter. (click picture to open full-size image)
+Schematics of the USS Calvert - Source: John Cole, Calversion newsletter. (click picture to open full-size images)

 More to come!